marknelsonengineer-sp23/sre_lab4_memscan/USAGE.md

   -b, --block=FILE         open FILE using block I/O before the memscan
-      --stream=FILE        open FILE using stream I/O before the memscan --mmap=FILE          open FILE using memory mapped I/O before the memscan -f, --fork               fork a process and display the combined parent and child memscan
+      --stream=FILE        open FILE using stream I/O before the memscan --mmap=FILE          open FILE using memory mapped I/O before the memscan -r, --read               read the contents of the files -f, --fork               fork a process and display the combined parent and child memscan
   -l, --local=NUM[K|M|G]   allocate NUM bytes in local variables before the